 Step 2: Choose A Colour Palette

-The most important thing to do is decide on your holiday colour palette.
+The most important thing in learning how to pack a suitcase is decide on your holiday colour palette.
 A colour palette is a selection of colours that go with each other and tie your look together.
 Here are some examples.
 Which one do you like?

 Tribal: Oranges, greens, browns, gelds, okra, reds, sand.

 Nautical : Navy blue, white and red (or substitute red for hot pink for a twist)

 Jewels: Emerald green, ruby, sapphire, burgundy, gold, burnt orange, citrine.